Berkeley College Online Debunks Popular Myths About Online Learning

 Myth 7: Online students miss out on a sense of college community.

-Fact: Berkeley College Online campus life experiences include social media engagement, wellness and personal development programs and virtual workshops that focus on student success.
-Distance learners also can participate in numerous online clubs, including a book club, the Healthy Café, the Parent Club or the Student Government Association.
+Fact: Berkeley College Online campus life experiences include social media engagement, wellness and personal development programs, and virtual workshops that focus on student success.
+Distance learners can participate in numerous online clubs, including a book club, film club, or the Student Advisory Board.